 Our mission is to promote responsible business development, tourism & growth in the overall best interest of the Corning area through services & representation of the business community.

-We are honored to support milestone events of our beautiful community.
 Through memberships with the Corning Chamber of Commerce, investments go back into the community to organize and host such events as the Installation Dinner, the annual Olive Festival & Car Show, the Hometown Christmas and well as other events throughout the year.
 Theses events draw thousands to Corning and offer something for everyone!

 Keeping the Chamber strong is vital for the business community of Corning and its citizens.
-The Corning Chamber of Commerce networks with businesses continuously through Corning in the Evenings, Ambassador programs and supporting local events through the Chamber resources.
+The Corning Chamber of Commerce networks with businesses continuously through Corning in the Evenings, Ambassadors and supporting local events through the Chamber resources.
 We have membership levels for individuals, non-profit and businesses.
 As well as sponsorships with customized benefits.

 The City of Corning, California (pop 7663) is located in Tehama County.
 Corning had its first development in 1882 when the railroad was extended to that part of Northern California.
 The city was finally named Corning after John Corning who was a railroad official.
 Corning was later incorporated in 1907.
 To find out more about Corning's rich history and how is developed from being Scatterville, please make the trip to visit our Corning Museum located at 1110 Solano Street in Corning, California.
 There you will find historical documentation, artifacts from Corning's history and the City's journey to becoming the Olive Capital of the World.